Alfa Romeo Stelvio: Quadrifoglio NRING Edition

 At the 2018 Geneva Motor Show, a limited edition (only 108 examples) NRING trim of the Stelvio (Nürburgring-inspired special edition) was unveiled.
 The NRING edition has carbon-ceramic brakes, Sparco seats, carbon-fiber interior trim, and a Mopar-branded gear shifter and floor mats.
 The cars are differentiated on the exterior by NRING badges as well as carbon-fiber mirror caps and side skirts.
 Equipment is upgraded to include adaptive cruise control, and a premium sound system.

 Nero Edizione

 In April 2018, NYIAS unveiled a Nero Edizione Package for the Stelvio.
 This edition grants a new exterior appearance through special blacked-out wheels, badging, and other touches.
 The Nero Edizione package is available only for the 280 horsepower, 2.0-litre model.

 Quadrifoglio Racing Edition

 At the 2019 Geneva International Motor Show, Alfa Romeo Racing limited edition was introduced, which celebrates Alfa Romeo's legendary racing history and the entry of a new Italian driver onto the Formula 1 scene: Antonio Giovinazzi joins the "Alfa Romeo Racing" team with World Champion Kimi Räikkönen.
 This special edition has exclusive paintwork, as a tribute to the Alfa Romeo Racing C38 Formula 1 car.

 Carbon-fibre parts, an Akrapovič titanium exhaust system, and other tweaks shave off about 28 kg from the standard Quadrifoglio version.
 The retuned engine now produces 520 PS.
-Only 14 were reportedly built.
+Only 15 were reportedly built (with one source saying 14).